antonmarin/want2watch/backend/CONTRIBUTING.md

 What tools and utilities we use and what for?

 - [Composer scripts](https://getcomposer.org/doc/articles/scripts.md) to
-  build application code. composer may require 4G and docker 5+ G of RAM
+  build application code.
+Composer may require 4G and docker 5+ G of RAM
 - [docker-compose](https://docs.docker.com/compose/) to deploy while dev
-- Useful tips:
-  - `docker-compose exec app sh`

 ## Test

 How to verify application is working properly?

-- `make test`
+- `make pipe` simulates full CI pipeline
 - Visit [article in Martin Fowler blog](https://martinfowler.com/articles/microservice-testing/#conclusion-summary) to understand naming